1/4 cup vegetable oil, like soy, peanut, or corn

 1/2 cup whole almonds, coarsely chopped

-- 1 cup mixed dried fruit, such as currants, diced pears, dice apricots, cranberries, raisins, blueberries, or chopped dates
+1 cup mixed dried fruit, such as currants, diced pears, diced apricots, cranberries, raisins, blueberries, or chopped dates

 Preheat oven to 225 degrees F.